Dolphin Club (San Francisco): Boat fleet

 The Dolphin Club has more than 34 wooden, fiberglass and carbon rowboats, almost all with sliding seats.
 The club also has kayaks, standup paddleboards, and motorized zodiacs.
+Among the wooden boats, the most often rowed is the Kohlenberg, Mo-B, and Lifthrasir, respectively.
+The Kohlenberg was rowed 136 times in 2023, or about once every 3 days.

 The whitehalls and other wooden rowboats are built from oak, mahogany, cedar (seats, breasthook, burden boards), apple (breasthook, knees), and black locust (breasthook, ribs).
 Three kinds of cedar are used, Port Orford cedar from Oregon, Alaskan yellow and Spanish cedar.
 Two kinds of mahogany are used, Honduras and African mahogany.
 Since 1990, the club has harvested black locust wood from a grove in Isleton, California.
 Black locust are known for its resistance to rot, durability and straight grain, making it desirable for use as fence posts and wooden boats.

 Activities and events

 Members include local residents and athletes training for swimming the English Channel.
 According to a video from KQED, many swimmers do not wear wet suits.

 The Dolphin Club hosts a polar bear swim challenge where members attempt to swim 40 mi in the San Francisco Bay inside Aquatic Park during the winter season.

 Since 1956, the Dolphin Club has hosted an annual 100 mi row from the club to Sacramento.
 In 1984, Jon Bielinski started hosting a weekly boat night, where members and guests would socialize and do maintenance and repair on the club's wooden boats.

 About twice a month, the Dolphin Club hosts a weekend swim in the San Francisco Bay.
 Most of the swims leave the Aquatic Park Cove.
 Swimmers are piloted by club boats for protection.
 Out-of-cove swims include swimming the length of the Golden Gate Bridge from south to north (approximately 1.2 mi), swimming from the Bay Bridge to the Dolphin Club (approximately 3 mi), and the Escape from Alcatraz swims (approximately 1.5 mi), the last of which has been part of the Escape from Alcatraz triathlons.